 The Ocala USDA home loan program has become the top choice for many first time home buyers Marion County.
-The Ocala USDA home loan offers several benefits, keeping in mind the limited savings most first time lack.
-The USDA 502 Rural Housing program allow buyers to purchase with no money down – in fact this is the only 100% home loan in Ocala for non veterans.
+The Ocala USDA home loan offers several benefits, keeping in mind the limited savings most first-time buyers lack.
+The USDA 502 Rural Housing program allows buyers to purchase with no money down – in fact this is the only 100% home loan in Ocala for non-veterans.
 We listed some helpful benefits of the USDA mortgage program below.
 Please contact USDA Mortgage Source below with any questions.

 - Safe fixed interest rate– One of the great advantages of the USDA loan is the fixed 30 year interest rate.
 Compared to other traditional loans where the interest rates can vary, the interest rate remains the same for the entire course of the loan.
 No pre payment penalty or adjustable rate (ARM) terms.
 This is good because the home owners can plan out their fixed monthly expenses.

 - 100% financing – The Federal government insures or backs USDA loans, and allows 100% financing as a way to help develop and expand rural locations in Marion County.
 The USDA mortgage also allows for the seller of the home to pay the buyers closing costs, up to 6%.
 With that home buyers can generally close on a home with little to NO money out of pocket.

 - Loan qualifying made easy – Getting qualified and approved for a USDA loan in Ocala is quick and easy.
 Often times the entire pre approval process can be done in minutes.
 There is no special requirements like first-time buyers class, or education that is needed to apply.
 Buyers just need to ensure they have reasonable credit (over 620) and income below the max limit set for Marion County.
 Contact us to discuss income limits in more detail.